Cautious Weight Decay: Related Work

-\paragraph{Masked or conditional updates.} Several works have explored the sign-based conditioning of optimizer updates. \cite{RiedmillerB93} introduced \textsc{Rprop}, which adjusted step sizes based on current gradient and past gradient sign agreement. \cite{LiangCLL24} propose the cautious optimizer, which restricts updates to dimensions where the proposed update and current gradient share the same sign. \cite{WangLXLYXPZZL24} apply a similar mask to \adam{} to improve robustness in online learning.
-Our work is the first to integrate the intuition behind these approaches with decoupled weight decay, showing that selective decay is not merely compatible with adaptive methods but can enhance them significantly.
+\textbf{Masked or conditional updates.} Several works have explored the sign-based conditioning of optimizer updates. \cite{RiedmillerB93} introduced \textsc{Rprop}, which adjusted step sizes based on current gradient and past gradient sign agreement. \cite{LiangCLL24} propose the cautious optimizer, which restricts updates to dimensions where the proposed update and current gradient share the same sign. \cite{WangLXLYXPZZL24} apply a similar mask to \adam{} to improve robustness in online learning.

 \textbf{Constrained and bilevel optimization.} Decoupled weight decay can be interpreted through the lens of Frank–Wolfe algorithms for constrained optimization \citep{FrankW56, Jaggi13, SfyrakiW25, PethickXAZSC25}.
 This connection suggests that optimizers with decoupled weight decay implicitly solve constrained optimization problems, which was shown to be the case for \lion{} \citep{ChenLLL24, SfyrakiW25, PethickXAZSC25}, \adamw{} \citep{XieL24, BernsteinN24}, and \muon{} \citep{ChenLL25, SfyrakiW25, LauLS25}.
-In contrast, optimizers with \method{} perform bilevel optimization, a framework from classical optimization \cite{Solodov07a, Solodov07b, SabachS17} that has been recently explored in machine learning \cite{GongLL21, PetrulionyteMA24}.
+In contrast, optimizers with \method{} perform bilevel optimization, a framework from classical optimization \citep{Solodov07a, Solodov07b, SabachS17} that has been recently explored in machine learning \citep{GongLL21, LiuYWSL22, PetrulionyteMA24}.